monome/docs/teletype/tts5.md

     P.N 0
     P.INS 0 5

 Here we explicitly set our working pattern to 0, then insert the number 5 at index 0.
-This different than simply writing the number 5 to index 0, as first all pattern data is shifted back.
+This is different than simply writing the number 5 to index 0, as first all pattern data is shifted back.
 For example, if the pattern 0 is:

 **3, 4, 8, 0...**